 - Contact information (such as name, postal address, private and or business email address, and telephone/mobile number)

-- Business information (such as job title, department and name of organisation, company registration number and vat number)
+- Business information (such as job title, department and name of organization, company registration number and vat number)

 - Google Analytics and Lead Forensics session recorders (such as pages visited, time on page, exit page, connection type, location)